trema-tech/moodle-theme_trema/README.md

   - The primary menu can be aligned to the left, center or the right.
   - Removable Log out link.
   - Custom favicon.
-  - Exclusive Admin Dashboard with interesting site information for admins.
+  - Exclusive Admin Dashboard with customizable site information for admins.
   - Optional decorative Trema Lines.
   - Enable a softer look by rounding some corners for buttons, cards, secondary navbars, etc.
 - Course cards